 How my work in the European Parliament improves transparency

-How are we doing in changing the way the European Parliament works?
-We pursue digitization, voting by roll call, and transparency of taxpayers’ money spending.
 Prior to the European Parliament elections in 2019, one of the main Pirate priorities was a free Europe that needed to be upgraded.
 European policy making should be more transparent and closer to the people.
 And since my election, I have been working hard on it.
-[Read More]

 Chatting with friends across platforms and the end of the solo game of big players